HarryChen0506/react-markdown-editor-lite/docs/plugin.md

 });
 ```
 ### Use tab-insert plugin
-By default, Markdown Editor will lose input focus when user tpye a Tab key.
+By default, Markdown Editor will lose input focus when user type a Tab key.
 You can use the built-in tab-insert plugin to solve this problem.
 ```js
 import Editor, { Plugins } from 'react-markdown-editor-lite';